kubernetes/community/contributors/design-proposals/storage/pod-safety.md

 * Kubelet failures
 * Controller failures

-A test suite that can perform these tests in combination with real world pet sets would be desirable, although possibly non-blocking for this proposal.
+A test suite that can perform these tests in combination with real world statefulsets would be desirable, although possibly non-blocking for this proposal.

 ## Documentation